Dasharo/open-source-firmware-validation/docs/concurrent-tests.md

      determine which data needs to be gathered
    - `Set Concurrent Test Outputs` to save the gathered test data and link it to a test case
-5. Create `interpret` test cases witht the name of test case that should PASS/FAIL depending on the results of gahered data:
+5. Create `interpret` test cases with the name of test case that should PASS/FAIL depending on the results of gathered data:
    - `Skip If Concurrent Test Wont Be Run` etc. to skip the test case using the skip conditions from the suite setup
    - `Get Concurrent Test Outputs` to get the outputs saved during `gather` step